raqlol/sweater-weather/README.md

 This project is full-stack with focus on the frontend.
 The site was developed using vanilla Javascript for the frontend and Node, Express, and Mongo on the backend.

-All public work can be found at https://github.com/raqlol/ The final release of Sweater Weather can be found at http://raqlol.com/sweater-weather
+All public work can be found at https://github.com/raqlol/